Brand Growth & SEO

 The Basics of Retargeting

-In other words, someone comes to your website and looks around – put something in a shopping cart.
+In other words, someone comes to your website and looks around, and then puts something in a shopping cart.
 But then.
 Poof!
 They're gone.

 Without retargeting, that might be a lost customer forever.
 But with it?
 You get one more shot at their heart.